Jeremy Kauffman: Political activity

-As of June 2022, Kauffman is running for United States Senate as a Libertarian in New Hampshire.
+In 2022, Kauffman ran for the United States Senate as a Libertarian in New Hampshire.
 In response to a question as to why he was running for office, he replied, "I'm the only one running that will actually make the government smaller".
 Among his key campaign issues are "abolishing the Federal Reserve, the Internal Revenue Service and child-labor laws", "making sure the lockdowns and restrictions can't happen again" and committing "to end the drug war".
-In an NHPR interview, Kauffman stated that he wanted "less democracy," elaborating that he does not want people in California and New York voting on his life in New Hampshire and that it is permissible to "let states disagree" under the U.S. system of federalism.

-While some polls initially indicated that Kauffman's run would have a vote splitting effect between Maggie Hassan and Don Bolduc, Hassan beat Bolduc by nearly 10% with Kauffman receiving 2% of the total vote.
+In a New Hampshire Public Radio interview, Kauffman stated that he wanted "less democracy," elaborating that he does not want people in California and New York voting on his life in New Hampshire and that it is permissible to "let states disagree" under the U.S. system of federalism.
+While some polls initially indicated that Kauffman's run would have a vote splitting effect between Maggie Hassan and Don Bolduc, Hassan beat Bolduc by about 9 points, and Kauffman received about 2% of the total vote.

+In late September 2023, Kauffman was expelled from the Free State Project Board during a voting session.
+The vote came weeks after continued agitation by Kauffman against other Free State members such as Carla Gericke as well as the organizations founder Jason Sorens.
+The board cited Kauffman’s internet trolling and perceived promotion of racism on social media as reasons for his expulsion.

+In 2024, Kauffman nominated Toad (Joshua Anderson) as a satirical presidential candidate at the 2024 Libertarian Convention.
+After holding up a sign "MAGA = Socialist" at an appearance of Donald Trump, Kauffman later endorsed Trump, calling the Libertarian nominee, Chase Oliver, a "gay race communist."

+In September 2024, the LPNH posted on X that "Anyone who murders Kamala Harris would be an American hero."
+In a statement to the Boston Globe, Kauffman told the paper that the LPNH "believes that the journalists at the Boston Globe are as evil as rapists or murderers. ...
+A proper society would exclude Globe journalists from residing within it entirely".

+Kauffman has criticized the end of apartheid in South Africa, calling the movement to end it "race-based bitter leftism" that led to the destruction of the country.
+He has said that "One can imagine better systems than apartheid, but South Africa is now much worse having removed it."